Saint Augustine

 The Sisters of Loretto began a day school for girls in 1864.
 A school for boys began in 1883, and in 1923 an elementary and secondary school served the community of Lebanon.
 The elementary school remains, but the high school closed in 1970.

 In 1868, Father Ivo Schacht began the construction of the present church, which was completed in 1871.
 Renovations of its interior following the Second Vatican Council took place from 1978 to 1983.
 A parish center was constructed in 1992.
+To celebrate the millennium, the church was renovated with a new hardwood floor in the sanctuary, a restroom and a reconciliation room was added, and new louvers were installed in the bell tower.

 As the largest parish in Marion County and the region’s deanery parish, St. Augustine is a leader in ministry and service.
 Excellent Sunday liturgical celebrations are the hallmark of the parish.
 As visible signs of its stewardship, St. Augustine has many programs and ministries, especially for the poor.
 Formation and education programs for all ages are major priorities; the elementary school is the only Catholic school left in the county.